 Cuban coffee has a lot of tradition.
 Making it at home with a stovetop espresso maker, sometimes referred to as a moka pot, is a common method.
 This tool brews strong and tasty Cuban espresso by passing hot water through ground coffee.

 With a moka pot, you can easily make café con leche or cortadito.
-Each sip gives you a taste of Cuban culture.
+Each sip gives you a taste of Cuban coffee culture.
 Place the moka pot on the stove and heat it to medium.

 This gives the espresso shot a silky crema on top.
 Enjoy a taste of Cuba with this simple and effective coffee maker.